WillLuong97/LRU-Cache-Implementation/README.md

 - The technique of storing cache data or cache files as history on a phone or web browser to improve the user experience on future visits to a website or an app is known as caching.

-## What is Least RecentlY Used cache?
+## What is Least Recently Used cache?

 - A Least Recently Used (LRU) Cache organizes items in order of use, allowing you to quickly identify which item hasn't been used for the longest amount of time.
 Picture a clothes rack, where clothes are always hung up on one side.
 To find the least-recently used item, look at the item on the other end of the rack.